 People sometimes wonder what exactly productivity at work means, how it can be ascertained, the benefits of having a conducive environment, how to improve productivity, etc.

-Productivity in the workplace relates to how efficiently your workers accomplish your company’s goals and produce goods or services for customers.
+Productivity in the workplace relates to how efficiently your workers accomplish your company’s goals.

-In some cases, it can be ascertained by reviewing the amount of work your staffs carry out within a certain number of hours or amount of labor cost.
+In some cases, it can be ascertained by reviewing the amount of work your staff carry out within a certain number of hours or amount of labor cost.

-It could be the speed at which your workers produce a product at a factory, handle technical support calls for a tech firm or serve customers at a restaurant.
+It could be the speed at which your workers produce a product at the factory, handle technical support calls for a tech firm or serve customers at a restaurant.

 Benefits of a Productive Workplace

 Our workplace encompasses more than the employee lounge, office area and lobby.
 Policies, resources, professional relationships, and company culture also fashion the environment in which we work.